Your Privacy Rights as a COX Customer and Related Information

 Cox Internet DNS Privacy

-The Domain Name System or “DNS” is an integral part of the Internet, providing a way to link website host names to specific IP addresses.
-The Cox-provided DNS platform is optimized and configured to help you get the best possible experience from your Internet service.
-We retain the contents of lookups, or "queries" made to the platform for a period of approximately 5 days.
 The contents of those queries, including timestamps, requested DNS hostname, and source IP address are continually aggregated and used to identify network trends such as growth, anomalous device behavior, malicious activity (botnets, viruses, spam, spyware, etc.) and potentially damaging traffic such as DoS (Denial of Service) activity.
-We do not share DNS data with any third party except in limited instances where anonymized or aggregated data is necessary for cybersecurity, DNS analytics, reporting, or research purposes.
-Following aggregation, the retained or transferred data does not contain any Personally Identifiable Information or data that we believe could be combined or correlated to identify a user or their behavior.
-Cox does not use customer DNS query information to facilitate advertising, either internally or via third-party advertisers.
+We do not disclose DNS data with any third party except in limited instances where anonymized or aggregated data is necessary for cybersecurity, DNS analytics, reporting, or research purposes.
+Following aggregation, the retained or transferred data does not contain any Personally Identifiable Information or data that we believe could be combined or correlated with Personally Identifiable Information to identify a user or their behavior.
+Cox does not use customer DNS query information to facilitate advertising, either internally or via third party advertisers.

 Telephone Services